Steps to Success

 The first and most important step for a successful Girl Scout Cookie Program is to set goals.
 How much did you sell last year?
 Which recognitions would like to earn?
 There’s no better feeling than reaching a goal and knowing you earned the rewards that are sure to come.
 Here are some great goal-setting tips and sales tools to help you get started.
 Recognitions will become available online soon, so check back frequently!

-As girls sell cookies during Girl Scout Cookie Program, they can accumulate Cookie Dough, which are dollars they can spend in our shops and for programs or camp.
-2013 Cookie Dough expires on December 20!
+As girls sell cookies during Girl Scout Cookie Program, they can accumulate Cookie Dough, which are dollars they can spend in our shops and for programs, Council travel, and camp.
+2013 Cookie Dough expires on December 18, 2015, and if your girls are saving for a big program or for camp, they may apply for an extension.

 Grace: 1,662 boxes sold